 - 1. This Order shall not be construed as directly or indirectly fixing for any purposes whatsoever any value of any tangible or intangible assets now owned or hereafter to be owned by the Petitioner. - 2.
 This Order shall not affect nor in any way limit the exercise of the authority of this Board or of this State, in any future Petition or in any proceedings with respect to rates, franchises, service, financing, accounting, capitalization, depreciation, or in any other matter affecting the Petitioner. - 3.
-The Petitioner shall not depreciate any portion of the wastewater system that is funded by CIAC.

-4. In order to ensure periodic municipal and Board review, the term of the municipal consent to access public streets and other places under N.J.S.A.
-48:3-15 is limited to fifty years.
+The Petitioner shall not depreciate any portion of the water system that is funded by CIAC. - 4.
+In order to ensure periodic municipal and Board review, the term of municipal consent to provide water service is limited to fifty years.